microshare/microshare.github.io/docs/1/getting-started/rules-guide.md

 ---
 layout: docs
 title: Rules Guide
-description: Comprehensive guide to understand rules
+description: Guide to understanding rules
 group: getting-started
 toc: true
 ---

 ## What is a Rule?

 A Rule is a concrete expression of a sharing policy.
-It allows a data Owner to set the conditions in which a requested Operation will be Granted.
+It allows a Data Owner to set the conditions under which a requested Operation will be Granted.
 Rules only allow sharing.
 Rules do not prevent sharing.
 Sharing is blocked by default.

 ## Creating a Rule
 Rules can be created via our API or through the Rule editor in the Composer Console.
 To get the the Rule editor, click "MANAGE" in the upper navigation panel.
 A horizontal panel will appear on the left-side of the page.
 Select the "Rules" panel navigator on the left to see a view of all of your defined Rules.